OpenID Connect (OIDC)

 ```ts theme={null}

-import { Issuer, generators } from 'openid-client'
+import { Issuer } from 'openid-client'

 const issuer = await Issuer.discover('https://sandbox.connect.hopae.com')